virtualramblas/gromacs_smolagent/README.md

 #### What is Hugging Face?
 Seriuosly?
 If you are among the few dozens people in the world that have never heard of Hugging Face 🤗, please go discover that ecosystem [here](https://huggingface.co) before moving on with this repo.
 #### What's in this repo?
-This repo provides a concrete example implementation of an AI agent that uses a lightweight library and an Open Source Small Language Model.
-The final implementation of this agent would automate setup, simulation and analysis tasks performed through the Gromacs tool.
+This repo includes the source code of a concrete example implementation of Agentic AI built on top of a lightweight library and an Open Source Small Language Model.
+The final implementation would automate setup, simulation and analysis tasks performed through the Gromacs tool.
 ## Custom Tools
 To date, the following tools for the Agent have been implemented:
 * *is_gromacs_installed*: to verify that a local Gromacs instance is available and running.